The Orbit-Sum Method for Higher Order Equations: Positive-Part-Extraction

 and to present a sufficient and effective condition for equation~\eqref{eq:orbitEquation} to imply that

-This requires to interpret elements of $\overline{\mathbb{Q}(x,y)}$ as series in $x$ and $y$.
-The positive part is then the series which results from discarding all terms which involve a non-positive power of $x$ or $y$, respectively.
-We did not stress this point in Example~\ref{example:simple} because the right hand side of equation~\eqref{eq:pos} can unambiguously be understood as an element of~$\mathbb{Q}[x,y,\bar{x},\bar{y}][[t]]$ whose positive part with respect to $x$ and $y$ is well-defined.
+This requires to interpret elements of $\overline{\mathbb{C}(x,y)}$ as series in $x$ and $y$.
+The non-negative part is then the series which results from discarding all terms which involve a negative power of $x$ or $y$, respectively.
+We did not stress this point in Example~\ref{example:simple} because the right-hand side of equation~\eqref{eq:pos} can unambiguously be understood as an element of~$\mathbb{C}[x,y,\bar{x},\bar{y}][[t]]$ whose non-negative part with respect to $x$ and $y$ is well-defined.
 In general, however, more care is necessary.